Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

 Before providing a formal definition of distance-preservation, let us consider the rewrite~\eqref{naive-rewrite} that is not distance-preserving: the naive implementation of a four-qubit Pauli-Z measurement in terms of one auxiliary qubit and four CNOTs.

-This is a sound rewrite, consisting of a set of spider unfusions, yet it decreases the distance.
+This is a sound rewrite, consisting of a set of spider unfusions.
+Therefore, we are guaranteed that the two circuits implement the same linear map.
+However, it decreases the distance.
 A weight-one error in the new diagram propagates through the circuit to become a weight-two error in the original circuit:

-Thus, if we have a distance-two code, for example, the $\code{4, 2, 2}$ code, yet use this implementation of the measurement, there exist single errors that are not detectable --- we have decreased the error detecting capability of our code.
+Thus, if we have a distance-two code, for example, the $\code{4, 2, 2}$ code, yet use this implementation of the measurement, there exist single errors that are not detectable — we have decreased the error-detecting capability of our code.

 To prevent this, we restrict the set of allowed ZX rewrites: